telerik/ajax-docs/controls/navigation/how-to/controlling-the-point-of-collapsing-all-nodes.md

 ---
 title: Controlling the Point of Collapsing All Nodes
-page_title: Controlling the Point of Collapsing All Nodes | RadNavigation for ASP.NET AJAX Documentation
+page_title: Controlling the Point of Collapsing All Nodes - RadNavigation
-description: Controlling the Point of Collapsing All Nodes
+description: Check our Web Forms article about Controlling the Point of Collapsing All Nodes.
 slug: navigation/how-to/controlling-the-point-of-collapsing-all-nodes
 tags: controlling,point,collapsing,all,nodes
 published: True